-Students who have earned an overall grade point average of 4.0 are graduated "with highest honors."
-Students who have earned an overall grade point average of at least 3.75 and below 4.0 are graduated with "high honors."
-Students who have earned an overall grade point average of at least 3.50 and below 3.75 are graduated "with honors."
+Students who have earned an overall grade point average of 4.0 are graduated "summa cum laude."
+Students who have earned an overall grade point average of at least 3.75 and below 4.0 are graduated with "magna cum laude."
+Students who have earned an overall grade point average of at least 3.50 and below 3.75 are graduated "cum laude."
 Grade point average is calculated based only on college-level courses (100 level and above) taken at Westmoreland County Community College.